Li Qiang: Domestic policy

+At his first press conference on 13 March 2023, Li said businesses of all forms of ownership would be treated equally, and mentioned China's economic strengths.
 On 27 March 2023, he attended the China Development Forum, where he said that China will "unswervingly stick to opening up".
 He also met many foreign business executives, including Tim Cook of Apple Inc. and Ray Dalio of Bridgewater Associates, who made their first trip to China since the zero-COVID policy ended.
 In July 2023, China ended its increased regulatory efforts in the technology sector and Li met with representatives of major tech companies to convey the "strongest signal" in support of the industry.
 Central government bodies and numerous local governments then introduces policy support for the platform economy designed to increase economic growth and the creation of jobs.
 During a meeting of the State Council in August 2023, Li called for more efforts to reach China's annual growth target.
 In September 2023, Li visited several technology companies including Beijing U-Precision Technology, where he called on for technological self reliance.
 In November 2023, Li Qiang was appointed as the head of the Central Financial Commission, a newly established CCP body overseeing the financial sector.

 In January 2024, Li called for "forceful" methods to stabilize the Chinese stock market after it registered deep declines.

-He visited Hubei province during January 2024 in a trip to emphasize technological independence, where he visited Yangtze Memory Technologies, the Wuhan University, water conservancy projects, a chemical company focusing on green development in Yichang and a battery industrial estate set up by Guangdong Brunp Recycling Technology, a subsidiary of CATL.
+He visited Hubei province in the same month in a trip to emphasize technological independence, where he visited Yangtze Memory Technologies, the Wuhan University, water conservancy projects, a chemical company focusing on green development in Yichang and a battery industrial estate set up by Guangdong Brunp Recycling Technology, a subsidiary of CATL.
 In the same month, he also visited Shaanxi province, where he paid a trip to Shaanxi Fast Auto Drive Group, the ESWIN Technology Group, a manufacturer of semiconductors used in cars, and Western Superconducting Technologies, full-process producer of niobium-titanium ingot rods; he called on manufacturers to increase investments in research and development.
-In March 2024, Li addressed the China Development Forum, where he praised China's economy and promised to lower barriers for foreign businesses.
+In March 2024, it was announced that the Press Conference of the Premierwould be canceled for the current National People's Congress session, bringing an end to an event held since 1993.
+In the same month, Li addressed the China Development Forum, where he praised China's economy and promised to lower barriers for foreign businesses.
 In July 2024, during a symposium with heads of state-owned enterprises, private entrepreneurs and economists, he said China's economy was in "stable operation", while calling for "scientific policy decisions".
 In August 2024, during a meeting of the State Council, he called on China to introduce policies that are "tangible, effective and accessible to both the public and businesses".
 In December 2024, he warned local governments to not target private enterprises with unfair fines.
 The same month, he visited Hangzhou, Shaoxing and Jiaxing in Zhejiang province, where he promised to "steadily expand" access to foreign-invested companies.